dpi-tta-lessons/vs-code-basics/content.md

 ### Open a Folder (Your Project Workspace)

+Codespaces automatically creates a folder for your workspace, but you need to create your own workspace when running locally.

+<video src="assets/open-project-workspace.mp4" autoplay loop muted playsinline></video>

 Let’s make a place for your code.
 Open your terminal and run:

 ```bash